Methodology

 OECD 10-Step Compliance

-Following the OECD/JRC Handbook on Constructing Composite Indicators (2008) and the England BRIC adaptation by Camacho et al. (2024), which achieved 100% OECD compliance and is the closest methodological precedent.
+The scoring engine follows the OECD/JRC Handbook on Constructing Composite Indicators (2008) and the England BRIC adaptation by Camacho et al. (2024), which achieved 100% OECD compliance and is the closest methodological precedent.
+We preserve this rigour even though the primary output is now an exposure profile rather than a composite score.

 | Step | Requirement | Status |